fpichardom/knowledgebase_search_documentation/CKAN/knowledgebase_custom_resources.typ

 categories:
 - journal-article: Publication from a scientific journal.
 - web-reference: General web resource that provides information of interest.
 This would be general enough for entries like blog article, documentation, guides.
 These can have a specific article or only have links to organizations.
+- presentation-slides: presentation slides that have been hosted by an organization or author (not links to google slides, for example).
+- online-training: online material that it is meant to teach in a structured way or provide certification
+- publication: generic publication type.
+It requires an author, that is not an organization, and date of publication

 - resource-hub
-- publication: generic publication type.
-It requires an author and date of publication

 - equipment
 - software